p4pper/Fix-Intel-iGPU-500-Series/README.md

 2. [Windows Regedit](#windows-regedit)

 #### 1 - Using Monitor Asset Manager
- MAM, scroll down to the bottom
-You will want the raw data section from the **Asset information** panel, not the **Raw data** panel
+Launch Monitor Asset Manager and scroll down to the bottom in the **Asset information** You will want the raw data section from the **Asset information** panel, not the **Raw data** panel

 ![image](https://github.com/user-attachments/assets/10d1a8fc-4466-4948-938a-7be1908d03c1)